 Colour Innovations’ process was to print METALSTAR 06 7500 Silver underneath the inherently transparent CMYK colors to unlock a broader palette of metallic colors.
 Only this level of customization could shine a worthy light on Louis Fishauf’s talent.*

-Brilliant examples of ECKART metallic inks matched to PANTONE® Metallic and PANTONE Premium Metallic colors presented through inspiring contexts.*
+Brilliant examples of ECKART metallic inks matched to PANTONE® Metallics and PANTONE Premium Metallics presented through inspiring contexts.*

 Brilliant examples of ECKART metallic inks printed through flexographic or rotogravure processes onto graphic and structural packaging.